vibqetowi/2025-KPMG-Data-Challenge/README.md

 ## 🎯 Project Overview

 Team 7 is pleased to present its submission for the KPMG case challenge, focusing on **consulting assignment optimization**.
-While our backgrounds are primarily in engineering, project management, and finance rather than consulting, we've leveraged our technical expertise and project coordination experience to develop a solution that addresses resource allocation challenges common to professional services organizations.
+While our backgrounds are primarily in engineering, economics, project management, and finance rather than consulting, we've leveraged our technical expertise and project coordination experience to develop a solution that addresses resource allocation challenges common to professional services organizations.
 Our solution is a production-ready dashboard designed to implement earned value management (EVM) principles to optimize resource allocation across projects.

 This dashboard is specifically engineered to address critical business needs prevalent in project-based organizations: